-If you do not know a lawyer who is qualified to help you with your estate plan, ask someone whose judgment you can trust-a friend, an associate or an employer, for example.
-Or call a local State Bar-certified lawyer referral service.
-For an online list of certified lawyer referral services, visit the State Bar's Web site at www.calbar.ca.gov.
-Or, for the phone numbers of certified services in your county, call 1-866-44-CA-LAW (442-2529).
-Out-of-state callers can call 415-538-2250 to hear the same message.
-Or check the Yellow Pages of your telephone directory for a listing under "Attorney Referral Service."
+If you do not know a lawyer who is qualified to help with your estate plan, ask someone whose judgment you can trust — a friend, associate or employer, for example — or call a local State Bar-certified lawyer referral service.
+For an online list of certified lawyer referral services, visit the bar’s website at www.calbar. ca.gov/lrs.
+For phone numbers of certified services in your county, call 866-44-CA-LAW (442-2529).
+Out-of-state callers can call 415-538-2250 to hear the same message or check the Yellow Pages of a telephone directory or contact your local bar association.

 State Bar-certified lawyer referral services, which must meet minimum standards established by the California Supreme Court, can help you find the right lawyer for your situation.
 Most of these services offer half-hour consultations for a modest fee.
 Attorneys who are members of certified lawyer referral services must carry insurance, agree to fee arbitration for fee disputes, meet standards of experience and be State Bar members in good standing.

-Some lawyers who work in the trust and estate planning area are "certified specialists in estate planning, trust and probate law."
+Some lawyers who work in the trust and estate planning area are “certified specialists in estate planning, trust and probate law.”
 This means that they have met certification standards set by the State Bar of California.
-Not all lawyers who have such experience and expertise in estate planning, however, have sought such certification.
-For a list of specialists and more information on the certification program, go to www.californiaspecialist.org.
-Or call the State Bar at 415-538-2120.
-You can also request free brochures on the bar's certified specialist program.
+Not all lawyers who have such experience in estate planning, however, have sought such certification.
+For a list of specialists and more information on the certification program, go to californiaspecialist.org or call 415-538-2120.

-If you do decide to hire a lawyer, make sure that you understand what you will be paying for, how much it will cost and when you will be expected to pay your bill.
+If you do decide to hire a lawyer, make sure that you understand what you will be paying for, how much it will cost.
+For more information, see the State Bar pamphlet Finding the Right Lawyer.